 - Spleen and liver injuries

 Spleen and liver injuries are the most common abdominal injuries after blunt trauma, and often result from a car crash or fall.

-The most common injury requiring intensive care is traumatic brain injury (TBI).
+The most common injury requiring intensive care is traumatic brain injury (TBI), including concussion.
 We work closely with neurosurgeons to provide swift and aggressive state-of-the-art care for TBI.

 - Post-operative pulmonary failure

 Our team also treats non-trauma patients who have critical illnesses.
 Our emphasis is on cutting-edge ventilator techniques, aggressive pain management, prompt nutritional care and comprehensive critical care.